 A quirky self-defined shopping district, Magnolia Park is known for its strong focus on sustainable and repurposed clothing boutiques.

 As you walk down Magnolia Boulevard, There are numerous thrift stores, vintage clothing shops, antique shops, and even an apothecary.
 The area is also known for eclectic art and coffee shops.
-In fact, there are some great cafes in Magnolia Park.
+There are some great cafes in Magnolia Park.
 If you need food and a Cafe Ole, Romancing the Bean Cafe sits in the heart of Magnolia Park.

 One of the fantastic things about Burbank is its urban art.
 Magnolia Park houses almost two dozen wall and building murals, paintings, and inspirational tiles.
 Check out the Burbank Cats or the Hollywood Sign while shopping.
 Many shops have special areas if you want a quick photo snap.

-Magnolia Park has a dedicated self-tour if you are adventurous and want to tour all of the area’s street art.
-There is also more urban art in downtown Burbank where there is a second self-guided street art tour.
+Magnolia Park has a dedicated self-tour if you are adventurous and want to tour the area’s street art.
+There is also more urban art in downtown Burbank, with a second self-guided street art tour.

-The Magnolia Business District, curators of Magnolia Park, organize street fairs with local musicians to encourage community outreach.
+The Magnolia Business District and curators of Magnolia Park organize street fairs with local musicians to encourage community outreach.
 And during the winter, Santa Claus does his part with a visit.

 See Related: Best National Parks to Visit in November